 Refusal to Provide a Sample

-The police have the right to demand a breath sample if they have grounds to believe that a suspect is impaired or under the influence of alcohol or drugs.
+The police often have the right to demand a breath sample if they have grounds to believe that a suspect is impaired or under the influence of alcohol or drugs.
 Refusing to provide the sample carries the same penalties as being convicted of driving “over 80” or impaired driving.

 Defending DUI Offences

 There are numerous defences to DUI criminal charges.
 If you are facing a DUI charge, the lawyers at Abergel Goldstein & Partners LLP will carefully examine the circumstances of your case, and the evidence the police and Crown have against you, to build a strong defence to the charges.
-Call us at 613-235-9779 to schedule a consultation to discuss your case with one of our experienced Ottawa impaired driving lawyers.